 Seven Days (Average coordinated ad cost is $400+/-)

-Career Builder (Average coordinated ad cost is $204.00) *Career Builder is automatically included with coordinated print ads placed in the Burlington Free Press.
+Career Builder (Average coordinated ad cost is $204.00) *Career Builder is automatically included with coordinated print ads placed in the Burlington Free Press (until we exhaust pre-purchased inventory of postings, then program will be discontinued).

 Creating Your Coordinated Ad – Coordinated Ad Requirements